 Family honor, greed, machismo, homophobia, and the dreams of whores collide in a Mexican town.
 Rich, elderly Don Alejo is poised to sell the town for a profit, needing only to buy a whorehouse to own all the buildings and close the deal.
 It's owned by a man and his daughter: Manuelita is gay, aging, afraid; he cross-dresses and entertains as a flamenco dancer; he wants to sell and leave.
 His daughter wants to stay.
 The return of Pancho complicates things: he's a hothead Alejo tries to control and he scared Manuelita the year before.
 Things come to a head as Pancho breaks Alejo's hold on him, then flirts and dances with Manuelita and finds himself at risk of being called a "maricón."
-Written by

 Did You Know?